MuhammadHaseeb54/AI-ML-Intership-Tasks/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Task 03**

-  **❤️ Heart Disease Prediction Web App**
+**Heart Disease Prediction Web App**

 A Flask-based web application that predicts whether a patient is at risk of heart disease based on their health data.
 This project applies machine learning classification models on a cleaned Heart Disease UCI dataset with a user-friendly interactive web interface.

-**✅ Task Objective**
+**Task Objective**
-Build a heart disease prediction system using supervised machine learning.
+- Build a heart disease prediction system using supervised machine learning.
-Allow users to input patient health details via a web form.
+- Allow users to input patient health details via a web form.
-Train models to predict heart disease presence (Yes/No).
+- Train models to predict heart disease presence (Yes/No).
-Provide model evaluation results and visualizations (like feature importance charts).
+- Provide model evaluation results and visualizations (like feature importance charts).

-**✅ Dataset Used**
+**Dataset Used**
-Dataset: Heart Disease UCI Dataset
+- Dataset: Heart Disease UCI Dataset
-Source: Kaggle - Heart Disease UCI Dataset
+- Source: Kaggle - Heart Disease UCI Dataset

 **Features Used:**
 - Age